canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

  - Mixin [can-define-stream-kefir] into the `WeatherViewModel`.
  - Remove the setter side-effects from `location`
- - Change `place` to derive it's value from:
+ - Change `place` to derive its value from:
    - changes in `location` -  `place` should be `null` if `location` changes.
    - the `.places` value - `place` should be the one and only _place_ in `places` if there is only one _place_ in `places`.
    - the set `.place` value.